D5135, 5135, 24135

 Noted Derby Works June 1972.

-|An early view of D5135 going about its business at South Hampstead at the west end of Primrose Hill tunnel.
+An early view of D5135 going about its business at South Hampstead at the west end of Primrose Hill tunnel.
 At this time there is no sign of any electrification works.

 Buxton depot received D5091, D5135 & D5137 for crew training and banking duties at Peak Forest at the end of February.
 These machines would work alongside the small pool of Sulzer 2s working the Northwich - Tunstead ICI block trains.
 This demanding working had been dieselised since August 1964 and now after almost three years of possibly the most arduous of any work given to the BR Sulzer 2s.

 The Easter weekend provided much additional work for steam in the north-west.
 Huddersfield witnessed a multitude of steam extras including a none too healthy 73035 on a Manchester - Leeds relief.
 On the return working substitution came in the shape of D5135, putting up a creditable performance across the Pennines with ten coaches.
 On the evening of March 27th D5135 worked a Blackpool - Manchester Victoria service.

 Condition July: green livery with small yellow warning panel, squared upper corners, warning panel covers frame level stripe, shortened fuel & water tanks, ridge sided sandboxes, three-rung bogie mounted footsteps, no blanking plates, hand/footsteps in place, paintwork in good condition.